synhya/celeste-unity/Readme.md

 For entities that are collide-able and don't block actor,
 I added Trigger class up on original system.
 (for example, strawberry and dash orb inherit this class)

+#### TileCollision
+Tiles are solids but they can't inherit solid class because they
+inherit from RuleTile class(In UnityEngine).
+So I created
+TypeTile class with AABB attached to handle collisions with actor.

 ---
 ### Player
 Player moves based on state machine.